edelyn/NpmPackages/fetch-state/README.md

         }
     }
 });

+...

+//cancel the fetch
+cancel();

 ```

-You can use the same fetcher multiple times, it is not tied to a single state/endpoint.
+You can use the same fetcher multiple times (each with its own cancel token), it is not tied to a single state/endpoint.

 ### Usage